rrowniak/ebike_ctrl/README.md

 # ebike_ctrl
-A small controller of main parameter of BLDC powered ebike.
+A small controller of main parameters of BLDC powered ebike.
+It concists of three parts:
+* Motherboard - sits close to the BLDC driver and battery.
+Main responsibility is to gather all needed data like battery voltage, temperatures, current, hall sensor output and so on.
+The motherboard communicates with UI module via CAN bus.
+* Current sensor.
+This is a hardware module (no firmware needed) connected to the motherboard.
+* UI - displays all necessary info to a user.
+It reads what the motherboard is sending via CAN bus, then interprets the data, does additional calculation and displays on 16x2 LCD.

 ## Features